-ABC ($\epsilon = 0.1$) ABC ($\epsilon = 0.05$) SL MAVIS $\frac{\hat{p}(y M_1)}{\hat{p}(y M_2)}$ 4 20 40 41 sums of random variables.
-However, we note that this is not usually the case for ERGMs, particularly when modelling large networks, and that SL is a much more appropriate method for inference in the ERGMs with local dependence (Schweinberger and Handcock, 2015).
-We might expect a more sophisticated ABC approach to exhibit improved performance, possibly outperforming SL.
+This example highlights the issue with the biasvariance trade-off in ABC, with $\epsilon = 0.1$ having too large a bias and $\epsilon = 0.05$ having too large a variance.
+SL performs well - in this particular case the Gaussian assumption appears to be appropriate.
+One might expect this, since the statistics are sums of random variables.
+However, we note that this is not usually the case for ERGMs, particularly when modelling large networks, and that SL is a much more appropriate method for inference in the ERGMs with local dependence (Schweinberger and Handcock 2015).
+A more sophisticated ABC approach might exhibit improved performance, possibly outperforming SL.
 However, the appeal of SL is in its simplicity, and we find it to be a useful method for obtaining good results with minimal tuning.